web analytics

 • October 2025 – Gave a talk titled “Computing fixed points of CTLNs with separated presheaves, sheaves and dynamic programming” at the 2025 Category Theory Octoberfest (online).

 • March 2025 – Our paper “Dialectica Petri nets”, co-authored with Elena Di Lavore and Valeria de Paiva, was accepted for publication in Fundamenta Informaticae.
-Working with Valeria’s Dialectica categories to build linear logic models of Petri nets.
-I learned so much category theory from them through this collaboration!

 • July 2024 – Co-organized a mini-course and special session on Applied Category Theory at the Colombian Congress of Applied and Industrial Mathematics (MAPI III).
-Energizing experience with local and international participants.

-• July 2024 – Shared our work on “Towards a Unified Theory of Time-Varying Data” at ACT 2024 at Oxford.
-Great conversations around categorical approaches to temporal data.
+• July 2024 – Presented our work “Towards a Unified Theory of Time-Varying Data” at ACT 2024 (Oxford).

 • May 2024 – Submitted two grant proposals to the NSF and USDA focused on open-source tools for chemical process design and sustainable biorefineries.
-Fingers crossed.

 • January 2023 – Started a postdoctoral position at the University of Florida, working at the intersection of computer science, chemical engineering, and category theory.